New Or Used? The Best Hybrid SUVs and What They Cost New and Used

 There are so many good options; here's what you need to know to decide: New or used?

 It’s a question we get all the time, and until a few years ago, there wasn’t an easy answer: Which are the most fuel-efficient hybrid SUVs on the market?
+There weren’t many and the Toyota Highlander Hybrid left the others in the dust.

 This story is 100% human-researched and written based on actual first-person knowledge, extensive experience, and expertise on the subject of cars and trucks.

-What Makes These Hybrid SUVs The Best?
+What Makes These the Best Hybrid SUVs?

 When shopping for a hybrid SUV, new or used, you want a few things: A car that is known for going the distance—and remember, even the good ones can have issues or recalls—that has a solid tech interface that will be current for at least a few years and that has enough space and comforts for your daily routines and occasional road trips.
 You may also need space for kids, car seats, pets, luggage, and tall passengers.